Kwpolska/chriswarrick.com/posts/2013-02-09-password-changing-101.rst

     for Windows 8, making it even less secure, considering that `passwords are saved using a reversible encryption method if you use the fancy new authentication methods (PIN/Picture Password) <http://arstechnica.com/security/2012/10/experts-windows-8-features-make-account-passwords-easier-to-steal/>`!
+PayPal
+    I trust them with my money, but they believe that my password is weak (1/3) and have a 20 character limit.
+I took the half and added a ``!`` so they would let me use it.
 Steam
     You need to do it from within the desktop app.
 Which crashes for me under Linux due to a recent update.
 And I need to do important work under Linux.